VladislavZaitsev/Projects/Bank. Segmentation of clients/README.md

 ## Project description

-Analyze the bank clients and segment them by the number of products, paying particular attention to churn.
+The dataset contains data about the clients of Metanprombank.
+The task is to analyze the bank clients and segment them by the number of products, paying special attention to churn.

 ## Skills & Tools